axelvaldez/radical-companies/_posts/reviews/2023-06-12-professional-growth.markdown

 <h1>Making a Difference</h1>
  <p>I read an Washington Post article<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> and this, which caught my attention, is what one coach said about his clients,</p>
  <p class='_citation'>&hellip; they want to go to bed at night feeling like they&rsquo;ve made a difference.</p>
  <p>Their clients are not so worried how to get a raise or a promotion, but they concerned with <em>making a difference</em>.
-I take this as a sign that a future with many non-<span class='_paradigm'>Fiat</span> systems is going to happen, sooner or later.
-We&rsquo;ll drag the <span class='_paradigm'>Fiat</span> system for a while.
-Eventually the carcass will fall off the cart and nobody will notice.
-Much later, eulogies will be written bemoaning its death.</p>
+I take this as a sign that a future with many non-<span class='_paradigm'>Fiat</span> systems is going to happen, sooner or later.</p>
+ <p>We&rsquo;ll patch the <span class='_paradigm'>Fiat</span> system for a while.
+We&rsquo;ll drag around until, eventually, the carcass will fall off the cart and nobody will notice.
+Later, eulogies will be written discovering its death.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>